-Twelve of the patients had lesions grade CIN1, 18 grade CIN2 and 36 grade CIN3.
-The number of lesions in each category were similar between groups (Table 3, Graph 2)
+Twelve patients had lesions grade CIN1, 18 had grade CIN2, and 36 had grade CIN3.
+The number of lesions in each category was similar between groups (Table 3, Graph 2).

-When we compared the LEEP techniques (Group A and Group B) and excision completeness, it was found that the number of complete excisions was higher in the group that included the cervical traction suture technique (Group A).
-There were 31 complete lesion excisions in Group A and 24 in group B. The difference in the number of complete lesion excisions between each group was statistically significant (P = .044) (Table 4, Graph 3)
+When we compared the LEEP techniques (Group A and Group B) and excision completeness, the number of complete excisions was higher in Group A. There were 31 complete lesion excisions in Group A and 24 in group B. The difference in the number of complete lesion excisions between each group was statistically significant (P = .044; Table 4, Graph 3).

-In comparing the rate of complete lesion excisions in group B to the rate of complete lesion excisions reported in the literature, we found that the rate of complete lesion excisions was similar (72.7% and 74.1% respectively).
-Comparing the rate of complete lesion excisions in group A (93.9%) to the rate of complete lesion excisions in the literature (74.1%) we found that the rate of complete lesion excisions in group A was higher and statistically significant P < .05 (Table 5, Graph 4)
+In comparing the rate of complete lesion excisions in group B to the rate of complete lesion excisions reported in the literature, we found that the rates were similar (72.7% and 74.1%, respectively).
+Comparing the rate of complete lesion excisions in group A (93.9%) to the rate of complete lesion excisions in the literature (74.1%), we found that the rate in group A was higher and statistically significant (P < .05; Table 5, Graph 4).

-In Comparing the techniques of LEEP used (Group A and Group B) and complications that occurred in each of the groups, we found that the group where the cervical traction suture technique was used for the lesion excision (Group A) the number of complications was lower (4) than in the group where the cervical traction suture technique for lesion excision was not used (6) (Group B).
-The complications that occurred in Group A included: bleeding after the procedure (2), infection-inflammation (1) and vaginal discharge with a bad odor (1).
-The complications that occurred in Group B included: bleeding after the procedure (4), infection (1) and vaginal discharge with a bad odor (1).
-However, upon statistical comparison, these differences were not statistically significant.
-P = .733 (Table 6, Graph 5).
+In comparing the techniques of LEEP used (Group A and Group B) and complications that occurred in each group, we found that in Group A, the number of complications (4) was lower than in Group B (6).
+The complications that occurred in Group A included bleeding after the procedure (2), infection/inflammation (1), and vaginal discharge with a bad odor (1).
+The complications that occurred in Group B included bleeding after the procedure (4), infection (1), and vaginal discharge with a bad odor (1).
+These differences were not statistically significant (P = .733; Table 6, Graph 5).

-Although the rate of complications that occurred in Group A (12.1%) and group B (18.8%) differed from the complications reported in the literature (16.5%), in the comparison that we performed, we found that these rates were similar and were not statistically significant (P = .617, P = 8.02 respectively) Table 7, graph 6).
+Although the rate of complications that occurred in Group A (12.1%) and group B (18.8%) differed from the complications reported in the literature (16.5%), in the comparison we performed, we found that these rates were similar and were not statistically significant (P = .617 and P = 8.02, respectively; Table 7, Graph 6).

-Tabular display of the data:

-It can be noted that in both groups there is a normal distribution of patient ages, and that the mean age of the patients in the groups is similar (P = .322)
+In both groups there is a normal distribution of patient ages, and the mean age of patients in the groups is similar (P = .322).

-Discussion and Summary:
+Discussion and Conclusions